Chris-ops4573/Scraper-AI/README.md

 ### 🗂️ 1.
 Upload Your Project
 - Press Ctrl + Shift + P (or Cmd + Shift + P on Mac) to open the Command Palette.
 - Search for and select: Upload Project to Agent.
-- Choose the folder you want to enable semantic search on.
-This folder will be indexed and stored locally.
+- The current folder you are working on will be sentenabing you to perform semantic queries.
-- This step sets up your project in a local ChromaDB database for fast semantic retrieval.
+- This step sets up your project in a ChromaDB database for fast semantic retrieval.

 ### 🔎 2.
 Perform a Semantic Search
 - Again open the Command Palette (Ctrl + Shift + P).